 - Remove as much air from the container as possible before freezing.

 - Always label your packaging with either the use-by date or the date you are freezing it.

 Safely freezing shellfish is only half the battle.
 You can spoil your shellfish if you thaw it incorrectly.
 Use the following tips when thawing frozen shellfish to ensure that this does not happen.

-As a general rule, the less time that shellfish is frozen the more it will retain its original quality.
+As a general rule, the less time shellfish is frozen, the more it will retain its original quality.
 This means that shellfish that have only been frozen for a week will probably taste better than frozen shellfish that are nearing their expiration date.

 Aside from following the above general tips, each type of shellfish has its own tricks to help keep it fresher and tasting better while frozen.

 Live oysters are delicious, and you should eat them fresh whenever you have the opportunity.
 However, sometimes you have just too many oysters to eat at once.
 This is when freezing them comes in handy.

 Before we discuss the methods for freezing oysters, it is important to note that you should never eat oysters raw once they have been frozen.
 Freezing the oysters kills them, making them unsafe to eat without cooking them after you thaw them.

 There are two different ways to freeze oysters: in the shell and shucked.

 Freezing Fresh Oysters in Their Shells